YuxuanLongBeyond/ML_Project_SEC/README.md

     │   ...
 ```

-Finally, as the parameters in 'run.py' are set by default to enable test, please directly run 'run.py' to reproduce the official submission file (the final project submission), where the F1 score should be 0.921. 'submission.csv' will be produced, and a new folder 'output' will be created to store the predictions (i.e. binary masks).
+Finally, as the parameters in 'run.py' are already set by default to enable test, please **directly run** 'run.py' to reproduce the official submission file (the final project submission), where the F1 score should be 0.921. 'submission.csv' will be produced, and a new folder 'output' will be created to store the predictions (i.e. binary masks).
 The best result can be reproduced by downloading the best weights (only for D-LinkNet+) from:
 https://drive.google.com/drive/folders/1PvoWi6j6ZpECoewhw__p8qnkNGVGs5hf?usp=sharing
 Note this best weights are not reproducible from training, since its random seeds are unknown unfortunately.
 To test it, please replace this weights in folder 'parameters', and run 'run.py' again, so that F1 score of 0.922 can be reached.